 The Family Law Act 1975 provides that where these two rights conflict, the court is to give greater weight to the need to protect the child from harm.

-Prior to your first appointment, you may send us an email, fax or similar, outlining your situation in as much detail as you like.
-This information will be read on a complimentary basis prior to your first family law appointment.
-For more information regarding our free services please look at our child recovery free pre-read page.
+Before your first appointment, you may send us an email, fax or similar outlining your situation.
+We read this before meeting you so that you can save time and costs in your first appointment.
+For more information regarding our complimentary pre-read please visit our child recovery free pre-read page.